API Reference

 Path segment parameters are delimited by a colon (:), and capture from their appearance in the route definition until the following forward slash (/) or the end of the URL.
 Only a single path segment parameter may exist in a given URL path segment.

-Path segment delimiters may optionally be a name, in which case the captured text from the URL will be associated with that name in the returned parameter dictionary when a lookup is performed.
+Path segment delimiters may optionally be followed by a name, in which case the captured text from the URL will be associated with that name in the returned parameter dictionary when a lookup is performed.

 Examples: